DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

         serviceConnection: 'ARM Connection'                 #Mandatory: Name of the connection to be used for deployment
         acrName: 'acr name'                                 #Mandatory: Name of the ACR to push the docker and helm charts
         privateAgentName: 'sandbox-ubuntu2204'              #Optional:  Name of the private build agent, default will use Azure hosted linux agent.
-        appConfiguration: 'application configration name'   #Optional:  Name of the Azure application configuration instance to push the config and secrets
+        appConfiguration: 'application configration name'   #Mandatory:  Name of the Azure application configuration instance to push the config and secrets
+        appKeyVault: 'application keyvault name'            #Mandatory:  Name of the Azure application keyvault instance to push the secrets from variable groups
         dependsOn: [ Application_CI ]                       #Mandatory: Names of one ore more stages.
 Application_CI stage is mandatory for all deployments